sampsyo/cs6120/content/blog/2022-05-19-CoC/index.md

 I will be using this syntax throughout the rest of the blog post to go over examples, but the inference rules remain the same as before.

-I wanted the ability to write proofs in my programs, so I designed the AST with this in mind:
+Although the concept of theorems and proofs is not involved in the formalism above, CoC becomes even more powerful when it is incorporated with theorems and proofs.
+I wanted to be able to write proofs in my programs as one can do in Coq, so I designed the AST with this in mind.
+I tried to model the theorem type off of Coq theorems, which contain an identifier, a term that represents the theorem to be proved, and a proof term.
+Here is the AST:

 ```
 type t =
   | Id of id